Human microbiome: Changes, modulation and transmission

-Hygiene, probiotics, prebiotics, microbiota transplants (fecal or skin), medications, antibiotics, diseases, exercise, diet, breastfeeding, aging, and other factors can change the human microbiome across various anatomical systems or regions such as skin and gut.
+Hygiene, probiotics, prebiotics, synbiotics, light therapy, microbiota transplants (fecal or skin), antibiotics, exercise, diet, breastfeeding, aging can change the human microbiome across various anatomical systems or regions such as skin and gut.

+Person-to-person transmission

+The human microbiome is transmitted between a mother and her children, as well as between people living in the same household.

+Research

 Migration

-Preliminary research indicates that immediate changes in the microbiota may occur when a person migrates from one country to another, such as when Thai immigrants settled in the United States or when Latin Americans immigrated into the United States.
+Primary research indicates that immediate changes in the microbiota may occur when a person migrates from one country to another, such as when Thai immigrants settled in the United States or when Latin Americans immigrated into the United States.
 Losses of microbiota diversity were greater in obese individuals and children of immigrants.

-Transfer

-A 2023 metagenomic analysis time provided various comprehensive data and insights into microbial sharing between individuals, finding substantial strain sharing among cohabiting individuals, with median strain-sharing rates for the gut and oral microbiomes being 12% (34% for mothers and their 0–3-years-old offspring) and 32% (38% for partners) in the used data.
-Time since cohabitation was the largest factor and bacterial strain sharing "recapitulated host population structures better than species-level profiles did".
+Cellulose digestion

+A 2024 study suggests that gut microbiota capable of digesting cellulose can be found in the human microbiome, and they are less abundant in people living in industrialized societies.

+Sexome

+The sexome refers to microbes left on genitalia after penetrative sex.
+In the context of forensic science, the sexome can potentially aid in sexual assault casework for perpetrator identification when human male DNA is absent.